kulterryan/upgrad-devops-terraform/README.md

 6. Install _Docker_ using the `setup.yml` Ansible Playbook in `\ansible-playbook` directory.
 7. Get the Public URL on Application Load Balancer.
 8. Use `https://<PUBLICURL/>:80/jenkins` to start the **Jenkins EC2 Instance** using Application Load Balancer.
-9. Build a pipeline in Jenkins:
+9. Build a pipeline in Jenkins.

+#### How to Build Pipeline in Jenkins?

--- Create a New Item in Jenkins.
+- Create a New Item in Jenkins.
--- Enter pipeline details.
+- Enter pipeline details.
--- Configure the parameters of Jenkins Pipeline.
+- Configure the parameters of Jenkins Pipeline.
--- Use SCM as "GIT" and enter the sample url of Docker Sample Code Repository.
+- Use SCM as "GIT" and enter the sample url of Docker Sample Code Repository.
--- Configure the credentials of Github.
+- Configure the credentials of Github.
--- Deploy the Jenkins Pipeline.
+- Deploy the Jenkins Pipeline.
--- The Node App will be successfully deployed on the URL: `https://<PUBLICURL/>:80/app` to start the app.
+- The Node App will be successfully deployed on the URL: `https://<PUBLICURL/>:80/app` to start the app.

+10. After succesfully deploying the App.
+We can destroy the entire AWS Infrastructure coded via Terraform by running: `terraform destroy`.

+**[⚠️ NOTE]**
+Terraform Destroy will completely wipeout the resources and services that were created using Terraform.

 ### Sample Code Repository